Battle of Tsushima: Conclusion

+Rozhestvensky and other officers were placed on trial in August 1905 after returning to Russia.
+Rozhestvensky claimed full responsibility for the fiasco and was sentenced to death, but the Tsar commuted his death sentence.
+Flag captains Clapier de Colongue (Second Pacific Squadron) and Cross (Third Pacific Squadron), Staff officers Filippinovsky, Leontieff, together with the commanders of the surrendered battleships, Captains Vladimir Smirnov (Nikolai I), Nikolai Lishin (Apraksin), Sergei Grogoryev (Senyavin), and the Byedoviy commander Nikolai Baranov were sentenced to 10 years in prison and dismissed from service (Nicholas II pardoned them on 1 May 1909).
+The executive officer of Oryol (who was in charge of the ship at the surrender) Captain 2nd rank K.L.
+Schwede and other officers were acquitted.

+Admiral Nebogatov, who surrendered the fleet, was also sentenced to death, which was commuted to 10 years imprisonment and eventually pardoned by the Tsar.
+He was released from the Trubetskoy Bastion prison in Peter and Paul Fortress in May 1909.

+Following this battle, the Imperial Japanese Navy grew to the third largest in the world after World War I. Tōgō Heihachirō was appointed to Order of Merit by King Edward VII on 21 February 1906, as one of the three first non-Dominion members, before he was enobled as Earl (Count) by Emperor Meiji in 1907.
+Later, he became the first Japanese cover person of Time magazine on 8 November 1926 issue.

 Contributing factors

 Commander and crew experience

 Admiral Rozhestvensky faced a more combat-experienced battleship admiral in Tōgō Heihachirō.
 Admiral Tōgō had already killed two Russian admirals: Stepan Makarov outside of Port Arthur in the battleship Petropavlovsk in April 1904, then Wilgelm Vitgeft in his battleship Tsesarevich in August of the same year.
 Before those two deaths, Tōgō had chased Admiral Oskar Starck, also flying his flag in the Petropavlovsk, off the battlefield.

 Admiral Tōgō and his men had two battleship fleet action experiences, which amounted to over four hours of combat experience in battleship-to-battleship combat at Port Arthur and the Yellow Sea.